sharlynnDev/website/README.md

 And instead of using the image of the Aussie Flag use ......use a shot of a single Tree Kangaroo that I have place in the new folder with the banner images.
 ```
 blog
-missing text
 cant find kangaroo
 hero 3 text longer? (to keep static size)
 log google api AIzaSyAjtf3PPeaQjtjFnVvqkfhyyyk88WJSvBY
 remove api from localhost
 favicon
 google/alt telemetrics
-phone link only on contact page?
-how to deal with contacts page?
 sirvoy logins for dad
 other logins
 --#anchors are /# maybe?